 We advise against trying to DIY your humidifier installation.
 Putting one in not only requires you to cut into your ductwork but also to hook up both a water and electrical line (in most cases).
 Because getting it wrong can permanently damage your HVAC systems, humidifier installation is something best left to the professionals.

-Call Gene May for Whole House Humidifier Service
+Call Gene May Heating & Cooling for Whole-House Humidifier Service

 Keeping proper levels of moisture in your home makes it easier to live comfortably.
 At Gene May Heating & Cooling, we care about your indoor air quality and want to take steps to help promote your family’s health.
-Call us at (815) 828-5817 today for more information on how a whole house humidifier can help make your home a healthier, happier place.
+Call us at (815) 828-5817 today for more information on getting a whole-house humidifier service in Joliet, and help make your home a healthier, happier place.